gicappa/memorize/README.md

 experience on software project I had during almost twenty years of writing code.

-# Day One: first approach
+# Day One: Connected skeleton to modularized approach
 Let's start from writing a completely connected application (procedural style) with a single class with a main that uses the console to interact with the user.
 At the beginning the application will be hard coded